girlscript/winter-of-contributing/Web_Development/FrontEnd/Domain Name Basics/Domain Name Basics.md

 ## ***📌WHOIS***
 ***WHOIS*** or shorthand for the question, ***"Who is responsible for this domain name?"*** is a widely used Internet record listing that identifies who owns a domain and how to get in contact with them.
 It is a query and response protocol that is widely used for querying databases that store the registered users or assignees of an Internet resource, such as a domain name, an IP address block or an autonomous system, but is also used for a wider range of other information.

 Whenever a domain is registered, the ***International Corporation for Assigned Names and Numbers (ICANN)*** requires that these individuals, businesses or organizations provide up-to-date personal contact information to their domain registrars.
-This information, which may include the name, address, email, phone number and associated IP addresses, is collected and displayed in the ICANN ***WHOIS Database or WHOIS Directory***, which acts similarly to an international address book for the public. <br>
+This information, which may include the name, address, email, phone number and associated IP addresses, is collected and displayed in the ICANN ***WHOIS Database or WHOIS Directory***, which acts similarly to an international address book for the public.

 ### ***What’s in the WHOIS database?***
 The WHOIS database stores information about domains such as the following: